 The reality is that in today’s connected landscape, physical layer threats have already merged with digital threats and adversaries are taking advantage.
 Knowing the tactics and tools used for both physical and digital security need to be prioritized from a cybersecurity risk management perspective.

-A device that maliciously operates in your enterprise may even be part of Internet of Things (IoT) innocuously installed; it may be part of the office system; or connected via an employee.
+A device that maliciously operates in your enterprise may even be part of Internet of Things (IoT security) innocuously installed.
+It may be part of the office system.
+Or connected via an employee.
 Often, IoT hardware can be more accessible to hackers or insider threats than standard PCs.
 By 2025, it is expected that there will be more than 30 billion IoT connections, almost 4 IoT devices per person on average and that also amounts to trillions of sensors connecting and interacting on these devices.
 State of the IoT 2020: 12 billion IoT connections (iot-analytics.com).
 According to The McKinsey Global Institute, 127 new devices connect to the internet every second.
 That is a lot of devices to keep track of in a network and each device connected starts with identifying it with implicit risk to be verified.

 In today’s digital landscape, everyone and anything connected is a target.
 The global threat actors targeting your company might be state actors, organized criminal gangs, hacktivists, or a former disgruntled employee seeking to cause damage.

 There are remedies to rogue device threats.
-Sepio is the leader in Layer 1 (The Physical Layer of the OSI Model) visibility and a first stop for planning and implementing risk management.
+Sepio is the leader in physical layer visibility and a first stop for planning and implementing risk management.
 Sepio’s is the only security solution that can provide security teams with complete visibility into their hardware assets and their behavior in real-time.
 Sepio does this by leveraging a combination of physical fingerprinting technology together with device behavior analytics that continuously monitor and protect infrastructure and networks.
-Through complete asset visibility, Sepio equips companies with Hardware Access Control by enhancing policy enforcement.
+Through complete asset visibility, Sepio equips companies with Asset Risk Management by enhancing policy enforcement.

 Addressing the 2022 cyber-threat landscape requires incorporating a better and more calculated risk awareness and management security strategy by both the public and private sectors.
 Additionally, the HAC-1’s Layer 1 visibility enables a Zero Trust Hardware Access approach – a logical pathway to discover gaps and employ a compilation of tools and tech to remedy them, including the hidden threats of rogue devices.